 The Stranger on the Pier

-My heart felt heavy as I looked around the small attic.
-It was a studio once, my uncle Aki's before he passed away a few years back.
-He had made quite the career out of his talent for painting, and this room was very much a testament to his hobby.
-The space was littered with implements and utensils: brushes of all sizes, old canvases, bottles of dried acrylics.
-I couldn't help but notice something was missing, however—paintings.
-The walls were bare, pale imprints on the yellowing wallpaper the only reminder that art had once hung here.
+My heart was heavy as I looked around the cramped attic.
+It was once my uncle's art studio, but I could tell it had been deserted for a long time, probably since his passing three summers ago.
+He had been a successful painter, and this room was very much a testament to his hobby.
+The space was still littered with his old tools—brushes of all sizes, unused canvases, bottles of long-dried acrylics, all untouched since the last time he had stood where I was standing.
+Something had been touched, however.
+There were no paintings.
+The walls were all bare, pale imprints on the yellowing wallpaper the only reminder that art had once hung here.

 There wasn't much furniture in the room, just this dresser, a small bookshelf and a bed, already laid with new pillows and comforter.
 I looked with interest at the only decoration my aunt had left me, a framed photograph of my dad's branch of the family.
 A dozen people I didn't recognize beamed back at me, all black-haired and fair-skinned, a stark contrast to my mom, who stood next to my dad, her mocha skin and dark, curly hair an obvious indication of her African heritage.
 I smiled at the girl at the very front of the group, recognizing my own wild black curls and dark eyes.
 I looked so young.
 I still remembered quite clearly when this was taken, a hot summer's day when I'd visited the Harugichi household for our one and only family reunion.